juliahoglund/omniCADD/workflow/step_1_extract_ancestor/README.md

 Python-specific dependencies are all exported in the conda environment `cadd.yml`.
 The pipeline can be run within this environment.
 The pipeline handles `.maf`-files.
 If your MSA files have the wrong suffix, they can be converted eg. with [msaconverter](https://github.com/linzhi2013/msaconverter), also included in the environment.

-This first part is subdivided into _x_ steps:
+This first part is subdivided into _7_ steps:
 1. `mark.ancestor.py`
   Usage:
   `python mark_ancestor.py -p <path to files> -a [ancestor] -i [file